EmblemHealth Insurance Coverage for Drug & Alcohol Rehab

 If you want to receive treatment from an out-of-network provider, ask about other available payment options like payment plans that can help make treatment more affordable.
 Many rehab centers are willing to work with you so you or your loved one can receive treatment and successfully recover from addiction.

-EmblemHealth typically covers treatment for most addictions as well as co-occurring disorders, also known as a dual diagnosis.
+EmblemHealth typically covers treatment for most addictions as well as co-occurring mental health disorders, also known as a dual diagnosis.
 A co-occurring disorder is when someone suffers from a substance abuse disorder and a mental health disorder at the same time.

-Types of Treatment Options Typically Covered
+Types of Treatment Covered by EmblemHealth Insurance

 An admissions counselor at a drug rehab center will perform an assessment to determine the appropriate level and type of care needed for you or your loved one.